 When You …

-• Have already earned a master’s degree and want to qualify for a higher pay scale
+- Have earned a bachelor’s or master’s degree and want to qualify for a higher pay scale

-TIP: Some careers may require a very specific type of doctorate degree.
-For example, if your goal is to become a principal or district supervisor, your state Board of Education will require, at minimum, a master’s or doctorate degree in education—and that degree will need to include some very specific courses.
-Check with your state licensing board before enrolling in any bachelor’s degree program in accounting, education, nursing, counseling and engineering, in particular.
+PRO-TIP: Some careers may require a specific type of doctorate degree.
+For example, if your goal is to become a principal or district supervisor, your state Board of Education will require, at minimum, a master’s or doctorate degree in education—and that degree will need to include particular courses.
+Check with your state licensing board before enrolling in any doctorate degree program in accounting, education, nursing, counseling and engineering, in particular.

 Show Me an Online Doctorate Degree

-Below is sample doctorate degree course of study from Capella University, so you can see the type of curriculum commonly required.
+Below is a sample doctorate degree course of study from Capella University, so you can see the type of curriculum commonly required.
 Universities will vary in exact degree requirements.
-Compare colleges carefully on the courses they will require you to take to earn your doctorate degree in any one major area.
+Compare colleges carefully on the courses required to earn your doctorate degree in any one major area.
 Check with your state licensing board for any specific requirements, and work with an advisor to determine the course of study that will work best for you.

 Total credits required: 82 (using a quarter credits system)